 Using a knife and going a just little bit into the pith is also fine and gives a more forgiving swathe to work with.
 Going deep into the pith or as far as the flesh are definitely no-no’s.

 Once you have your swathe of citrus there are no more rules; trim it, twist it, shape it, skewer it, flame it.
 Whatever.
 It’s up to you.
 Be creative and be assured you’ll quickly get better with practice.
 All you need it a chopping board and a small sharp knife.
 I like the one I found in a kitchen supplier which has a full sized grip but a very small sharp blade.
-It probably has some special cheffy purpose that I’m ignorant of but it’s absolutely idea for garnishing.
+It probably has some special cheffy purpose that I’m ignorant of but it’s absolutely ideal for garnishing.
 If you’d like to make very long thin citrus ribbons you could also invest in an inexpensive tool called a channel knife which is easy to use and positively sprays out citrus oil.

 In my opinion (oh, yes, here we go), there is a prevailing tendency to over-garnish (and over-present) these days.
 My theory for this follows: It’s quite hard to make a decent margin on cocktails compared to beer or wine so good cocktails tend to have a premium price.
 And if you have a premium price you need to make sure the customer doesn’t have a “Damn, I could just make this myself at home!” moment.
 Fancy garnishing has a role to play in preventing that idea getting traction (along with esoteric liqueurs and bitters).
 Well, it’s either that or have another rant at the hipsters and that’s getting a bit old.
 If you promise not to laugh at my hypocrisy considering my lead picture (cut me some slack – I’m trying to run a blog here and a bit of visual impact does help) I’d advocate keeping things relatively simple and restrained on the garnish front.
 Except with Tiki.
 Obviously.